-Todd’s practice focuses on litigation and counseling involving a wide variety of matters in state and federal trial and appellate courts, and in arbitration and mediation forums.
-His cases have encompassed the following areas: trade secrets, securities litigation, trademark infringement, regulatory compliance, employment litigation, product liability, fraud and business contract disputes.
-Todd also represents individuals and companies involved in government investigations and enforcement actions and advises clients on U.S. export controls.
-Todd was named a “Rising Star” by Super Lawyers Magazine for 2016, 2017, and 2018.
+Todd Williams’ practice focuses on litigation and counseling involving a wide variety of complex commercial and business disputes in state and federal trial and appellate courts.
+He regularly handles cases concerning trade secrets, securities litigation, regulatory compliance, employment litigation, fraud, and business contract disputes.
+Todd also represents individuals and companies involved in government investigations and enforcement actions.

 Prior to joining Corr Cronin, Todd was an associate at Paul Hastings LLP in New York where his practice focused on government investigations, securities litigation, and internal corporate investigations, including compliance with the Foreign Corrupt Practices Act.
 Prior to entering private practice, Todd served as International Law Research Fellow for the Public International Law and Policy Group where he provided legal and policy advice to foreign government officials on matters including anti-corruption policies and political decentralization.
 He also worked as an investigator for the New York City Civilian Complaint Review Board where he investigated allegations of misconduct against the NYPD.